 Container on Deck : Coleus, Ivy Geranium and Grass

 Below are close ups of the tags and what each plant is in the container featured above.
+It’s so important to have proper tags.
 I’ve been a fan of coleus for years and this Sun Pineapple Surprise sent to me as a trial plant from Ball Seed is one of my favorites after growing it this summer.
 I love the way the lime plays with the burgundy and pinks in the sunlight.

 Coleus : trial plant from Ball